Inside: Sharing our daily schedule with a baby and 2 kids at home – the changes we made to get us back on track!

-- Put in the events with non-flexible time first.
-Examples of such events will be classes, recurring appointments etc.
+- In each block of time, write down the events with non-flexible time first.
+Examples of such events will be school, nap time etc.

 - Now put in the bedtime.
 Think about your bedtime routines and how much time you need to complete these tasks.
 Work your time up to a good time for dinner that gives you enough time to get your kids to bed.

-- Lastly, fill in the rest of the events into the remaining time slots.
+- Lastly, fill in the small events (clean up time, play time etc) into the remaining time slots.